To More Inquiry

-Delhi is defined by its mouth-watering food, historic lanes and monuments, broad roads, welcoming hearts of Delhiite, and its modern buildings.
+Delhi is defined by its mouth-watering food, historic lanes and monuments, broad roads, welcoming hearts of Delhiites, and its modern buildings.
 Delhi is the capital of India and it has both historic and modern places.
-Delhi is having a rich culture and Heritage from all around Indian that is why it is also known as Mini India.
-Delhi is divided into two parts that are referred to as the Old Delhi and New Delhi.
-Initially, Delhi was surrounded by 14 Gates and 5 of those Gates are still seen in Delhi namely Kashmere Gate that was constructed in 1835 by Robert Smith, The Lahori Gate is also the main entrance to Red Fort.
+Delhi has a rich culture and Heritage from all around India which is why it is also known as Mini India.
+Delhi is divided into two parts that are referred to as Old Delhi and New Delhi.
+Initially, Delhi was surrounded by 14 Gates, and 5 of those Gates are still seen in Delhi namely Kashmere Gate which was constructed in 1835 by Robert Smith, The Lahori Gate is also the main entrance to Red Fort.
 The Ajmeri gate was constructed in 1644.
-Dilli Darwaza which is also known as Delhi Gate falls on the way to Red fort.
-The last one is the Turkman gate that was constructed in 13th century and is situated in Shahjahanabad.
+Dilli Darwaza which is also known as Delhi Gate falls on the way to Red Fort.
+The last one is the Turkman Gate which was constructed in the 13th century and is situated in Shahjahanabad.
 Delhi is also having the 13th largest metro rail network in the world, having a total length of 193km.
 Delhi was designed by the British architects, namely Edwin Lutyens and Sir Herbert Baker.
-There are various shopping streets and malls in Delhi, in fact, Delhi has the trendiest and the cheapest market for Clothing, Fashion accessories, electronics, house decor and other such items.
-Market like Sarojini Nagar, Palika Bazar, Nehru Place, Khan Market, Lajpat Nagar, and Karol Bagh are the famous markets of Delhi and one should visit these markets while they visit Delhi.
+There are various shopping streets and malls in Delhi Delhi has the trendiest and the cheapest market for Clothing, Fashion accessories, electronics, house decor, and other such items.
+Markets like Sarojini Nagar, Palika Bazar, Nehru Place, Khan Market, Lajpat Nagar, and Karol Bagh are famous markets of Delhi and one should visit these markets while they visit Delhi.
 Different emperors combined the seven cities to form Delhi.

 Formation / History of Delhi

 Later, Delhi came under the rule of Britishers in 1803 AD.
-After that, the capital was shifted from Calcutta to Delhi and since then the Delhi was considered the center of all governing activity.
+After that, the capital was shifted from Calcutta to Delhi and since then Delhi has been considered the center of all governing activity.
 After the Britishers, the reins came into the hands of current political leaders.
-And finally, when India got independence in 1947, Delhi was officially declared as the capital of India.
+And finally, when India gained independence in 1947, Delhi was officially declared as the capital of India.

 Temperature